-- 1. Place your napkin on your lap as soon as you are seated. - 2.
-Place your napkin to the left of your plate or on your chair when you excuse yourself from the table. - 3.
-Place your napkin to the right of your plate (not on your plate. when you are leaving the restaurant. - 4.
-Pass salt and pepper together, even when only one is requested. - 5.
-Tear dinner rolls and bread by hand.
-Butter individual bites as you eat. - 6.
-Wait to begin eating until the host (less., the appointed person, or the most distinguished person at the table begins eating.
+1.Place your napkin on your lap as soon as you are seated.

+2.Place your napkin to the left of your plate or on your chair when you excuse yourself from the table.

+3.Place your napkin to the right of your plate (not on your plate) when you are leaving the restaurant.

+4.Pass salt and pepper together, even when only one is requested.

+5.Tear dinner rolls and bread by hand.
+Butter individual bites as you eat.

+6.Wait to begin eating until the host(ess), the appointed person, or the most distinguished person at the table begins eating.
 Tipping 15-20% on food.

-5.2 Avoiding etiquette and non-verbal errors
+Avoiding Etiquette and Non-Verbal Errors